tonyhu-x/Mon/GameRules.md

 * Auctions take place in the form of "blind" auctions.
 In an auction, each player takes turns giving a target price, a price which they are willing to pay for the property.
 At the end, the player with the highest target price acquires the property.
 * If more than one player offers the highest target price, the property is given to the player who offers first.
 * The current player goes first in an auction, followed by the normal order (i.e. the next player), until every player has made an offer.
-* There is no system in place to prevent players from making a bid too high to afford.
+* The greatest amount a player can offer is his/her net worth.
+However, currently this does not fully prevent players from making a bid too high to afford.
 Therefore, it is possible for a player to go bankrupt right after an auction.

 ## Trading
 * A property cannot be traded unless it is unimproved.